Is this program right for you?

 This course examines the European and Spanish Art from the Middle Ages until the beginnings of the 20th century.
 Main trends and individual styles will be made clear by analyzing the art pieces and masters of the different periods under study.
 Classroom teaching combines lectures with visits to important museums in Madrid: Prado Museum and the Thyssem-Bornemisza Museum.

-Students in the Intensive Advanced Spanish level of the program are allowed to take a course taught in Spanish from the offering in the Iberian Experience program.
+Students in the Intensive Intermediate or Advanced Spanish level of the program are allowed to take a course taught in Spanish from the offering in the Iberian Experience program.

-Spain's Soccer Obsession: Managing and Marketing Soccer Clubs in Spain Taught in English.
-KSB-350.
+Spain's Soccer Obsession: Managing and Marketing Soccer Clubs in Spain (KSB-350, Taught in English; 3 credits)

 Description: This course will provide students with an understanding of the dynamic and growing field of soccer as a business.
 Topics addressed include: league formation; team and player promotion; sponsorships and events; media; soccer tourism; and soccer goods and brands.
 Special emphasis will be placed on the soccer fan/consumer in order to understand various consumer-related issues such as participants versus spectators, research, behavior, segmentation, brand association and loyalty, customer relationship management, and globalization.
 Theoretical and practical cases and visits to Spanish soccer clubs and organizations will expose students to the techniques and strategies applicable to the business of soccer.

 Students who actively play soccer and wish to play while in Madrid will have the ability to play on several different soccer teams at various levels.